 Experienced professionals can share advice about industries, companies, required skills you will need, and connect you with resources for potential internship and job opportunities.
 One of the best ways to find people who can help you like this is to network.

-As you conduct research and discover careers that match your skills and interests, the Tufts University Career Network and other Tufts groups on LinkedIn are valuable resources.
+As you conduct research and discover careers that match your skills and interests, The Herd, the Tufts University Career Network and other Tufts groups on LinkedIn are valuable resources.
 If you aren’t sure what to ask, or how to begin this conversation, we can help with advice on career conversations (a.k.a. informational interviews) and networking.